TrevorBagels/TrevorBagels.github.io/collections/_posts/2021-4-14-cyrillic.md

 For the record, I didn't do anything nefarious with this fake account, in fact I contacted the people running the site and informed them about the risks of letting users choose usernames that go further than a-z and 0-9.
 Hopefully they'll do something about that.

 Also, I don't condone people abusing Cyrillic to impersonate accounts.
 A lot of harm can be done with it.
 That Discord server, that I was talking about earlier, had over 3,000 members.
 While some of those were probably bots, and some were likely people joining, just to join, I'm sure that a third of those people joined, and then *stayed*, because they fell for the fake account.
 And if you're a developer, setting up login/registration functionality, you might want to make sure to disable characters outside certain scopes, so that people don't impersonate each other with Cyrillic.
 Unless that's the selling point of your platform, of course.

+Update: The site didn't respond to the email I sent them, but they did patch the vulnerability.
+Usernames are more strict, and cryllic can't be used anywhere.
+It's a shame I didn't get some kind of reply from them, but it's good to see that they made their site a little more secure.